Jonas Kneifl

 Biography

-In my research, I’m driven to efficiently approximate complex models by blending core numerical methods with artificial intelligence learning techniques.
-I’m passionate about the synergy between scientific principles and cutting-edge technologies.
+In my research, I’m driven to efficiently approximate complex models by integrating established numerical methods with modern artificial intelligence techniques.
+I am particularly interested in approaches that combine physical insight with data-driven learning to achieve accurate, interpretable, and computationally efficient models.

 Interests